Highways in Albania: Controversies

-Despite considerable investments, some dual carriageways are partially up to either motorway or state road standards as they are badly configured, contain unfinished overpasses, uncontrolled access points, lack of fencing and either misplaced or missing road signs, inadequate entry and exit ramps, and are indiscriminately used by animals, mopeds, agricultural vehicles, and pedestrians.
-These are mostly due to alleged corruption and lack of or low quality projects and feasibility studies.
+Despite considerable investments, some dual carriageways are partially up to either motorway or state road standards as they are badly configured, contain unfinished overpasses, uncontrolled access points, lack of fencing, and either misplaced or missing road signs, inadequate entry and exit ramps, and are indiscriminately used by animals, mopeds, agricultural vehicles, and pedestrians.
+These are mostly due to alleged corruption and lack of or low-quality projects and feasibility studies.
 It is believed that the above structural problems can be eliminated by transforming some highways to toll highway, like the A1 toll motorway in Northern Albania which has brought it to acceptable motorway standards.
-Works on most highways are mostly completed, though they remained unfinished between 2011 and 2013 as per lack of funds.
+Works on most highways are mostly completed, though they remained unfinished between 2011 and 2013 due to lack of funds.

-In March 2018, violent clashes took place at the A1 motorway toll plaza in Kalimash, Northern Albania as locals demanded lower fees on a project that was unfinished, and lacked the availability of a secondary road.
+In March 2018, violent clashes took place at the A1 motorway toll plaza in Kalimash, Northern Albania as locals demanded lower fees on an unfinished project, and lacked the availability of a secondary road.

-Below is a list of main roadways undergoing construction works in the last decade.
+Below is a list of main roadways undergoing construction work in the last decade.
 The Rama 2 Government plans to standardize road projects and continue those left unfinished from previous years: